-In the summer of 1986, then-Barcelona manager Terry Venables completed a sensational double swoop from his home country to sign Everton’s Gary Lineker and Hughes from Manchester United for £2 million.
+In the summer of 1986, then-Barcelona manager Terry Venables completed a sensational double swoop from his home country to sign Everton’s Gary Lineker and Hughes from Manchester United for £2m.
 His dream was for Barcelona’s front line to be led by a talented and dangerous British pairing.
-Sadly it never became reality.
+Sadly it never became a reality.

 Some people just aren’t suited to certain clubs and Barcelona certainly wasn’t Hughes’ right match.
 As he entered his second season the manager who signed him, Venables, had departed, and German giants Bayern Munich came in with an offer of a loan move for Hughes.
 He didn’t take much convincing.

 “I’d been out of the Barcelona side for six months.
 I had an eight-year contract so I was looking at another six years of training and going back to my apartment – that’s all I did.
 But I wanted to play and Bayern was perfect.
 The comparison between the two clubs was marked.
 Bayern have football people in charge.”

 As he sat down to dinner for negotiations with general manager Uli Hoeness to seal the loan deal, Hughes mentioned his upcoming international game with Wales.
 “What time do you play?” asked Hoeness.
 “4.30pm,” replied Hughes.
 “That’s OK then, you can play in the evening as well,” replied Hoeness.